djordje200179/Niski/README.md

 as it reads/writes only one byte per bus request.
 In my future plans, I intend to enhance the efficiency by enabling the controller to read/write 4 bytes at a time.

+### PLIC
+The PLIC (Platform-Level Interrupt Controller) is a peripheral that manages interrupts from external devices (such as the UART, PS/2, buttons, etc.) and forwards them to the processor.
+Every interrupt can be enabled or disabled individually.
+In future, I plan to implement priority levels for interrupts.

 ### Watchdog
 To prevent the processor from becoming stuck